 So, as described in an earlier post, I’ve been experimenting with making my own yogurt.
 I’ve been making it regularly since Spring (even while out on our narrowboat) so I’ll write up my final ‘recipe’ here.
 I have been specifically aiming for a thick and creamy yogurt with a mild flavour, but you may be less fussy.
 Your result will be largely governed by the yogurt starter you use, I really like Yeo Valley.
-I use an electric 1 litre yogurt maker, the simplest way to maintain the right temperature throughout the process, though I’ve discussed other methods previously.
-(If you pre-warm the milk, you can incubates it in a 1 litre wide-mouth flask.)
+I use an electric 1 litre yogurt maker, the simplest way to maintain the right temperature throughout the process, though I’ve discussed other methods previously and list instructions for other options at the bottom of this page. (eg If you pre-warm the milk, you can incubate it in a 1 litre wide-mouth flask.)

 - 1 litre UHT whole milk